kozgot/go-log-processing/README.md

 # Diagnostic log processing and analysis

-This repository contains the source code of my independent laboratory project, which is Diagnostic log data processing
+This repository contains the source code of my thesis project, which is Diagnostic log data processing

 ## Development
 * For development, the VSCode IDE is used with the Go and the Remote-Containers extension.